About the Milford Amateur Radio Club

 A Short History of MARC

-The Milford Amateur Radio Club was formed in 1974 by a handful of Milford Hams.
-These hams were active in other clubs in the Cincinnati area, but felt a club in their area would provide a service to the community; and due to the gas shortage, having a club close by would be economical.
+The Milford Amateur Radio Club (MARC) was formed in 1974 by a handful of Milford hams.
+While they were active in other clubs in the Cincinnati area, they felt one in Clermont County would provide a service to the community.

-During the early years the club provided communications for Milford’s annual Frontier Days, including sending free greetings and messages to friends and relatives throughout the United States and many parts of the world.
-Other services provided to the community were Novice Code and Theory classes and communications for the annual Ohio State Champion Canoe Races.
+During our early years, the club provided communications for Milford’s annual Frontier Days.
+This included sending free greetings and messages to friends and relatives worldwide.
+Other services provided to the community were Novice Code and Theory classes.
+MARC also provided communications for the annual Ohio State Champion Canoe Races.